Now you don't:

 See those 4 lovely gathers down the middle of the back?
 Not so lovely on me.
 It made me look hunchbacked.

-Now, this is certainly not the fault of the designer (yet another thing I cannot blame her for!), or the marriage of the pattern with the yarn.
+designer (yet another thing I cannot blame her for!), or the marriage of the pattern with the yarn.
 It all has to do with me and my "process".

 I know that I'm not the only one who does this, but you'd think I'd have learned something over my many years of crocheting and knitting - Sheesh!